 How a Compressor Wine Cooler Works

-A compressor cooler operates like a refrigerator and is made up of three parts: the compressor, the condenser, and the evaporator, plus a refrigerant, normally Freon.
-The wine cooler compressor constricts Freon, heating it up and turning it into a gas.
+A compressor cooler operates like a refrigerator and is made up of three parts: the compressor, the condenser, and the evaporator, plus a refrigerant.
+The wine cooler compressor constricts refrigerant, heating it up and turning it into a gas.
 The gas then moves out of the compressor to the condenser, a series of coils that exposes the gas to the outside air, which causes it to condense and transform into a liquid.
 This liquid then moves to the evaporator, a valve with a small hole at the end.
-Pressure imbalances on either side of the valve cause the Freon to boil and transform back into a gas.
+Pressure imbalances on either side of the valve cause the refrigerant to boil and transform back into a gas.
 As it does, its cools down, causing it to absorb the heat inside the cooler and lower its temperature.
 Then the gas is sucked back down into the compressor and the cycle starts over again.